Computing 1-Periodic Persistent Homology with Finite Windows: Introduction

 For fixed $K$, neither $T$ nor $q:K\to G$ will be unique, and there is no a priori ``best'' choice which fits all scenarios.
 Therefore, we are led to several natural questions: are there invariants of $G$ which do not depend on $T$ for a fixed $K$?
 If so, what information about $K$ can we tell from $G$?
 What additional information do we need to give $G$ in order to recover all information of $K$ on a computer (i.e. with a finite algorithm)?
 If $K$ is filtered, do we have a well-defined notion of persistent homology, and is this theory independent of the choice of $T$ or unit cell?
 In this paper, we begin addressing these questions.

 The question of classification has been well-studied in the realm of topological crystallography for the case of periodic graphs \cite{delgado2005three,sunada2012topological,eon2018planar}.
 This includes recent work by \cite{edelsbrunner2021density} which has been implemented to find previously unknown degeneracies in the classification of crystal structures.
 The question of retrieving the (persistent) homology and topology of $K$ is, conversely, not very well studied and is surprisingly subtle and non-trivial.
 Persistent homology is fundamentally not well-defined due to the lack of q-tame-ness of the persistent homology of $K$ \cite{chazal2016structure}, and non-uniqueness of $G$.
-As of yet, there has been no successful alternative definition of persistent homology, with most issued stemming from the lack of uniqueness in choosing $T$ and $q$.
-One current approach to combat this, discussed in some detail in \cite{Heiss-AATRN}, looks at the behaviour of multiplicities of points on persistence diagrams choices of $G$ (respectively $T$) of increasing (decreasing) size.
-However, to date there is little previous work on the topic.
+As of yet, there has been no successful alternative definition of persistent homology, with most issues stemming from the lack of uniqueness in choosing $T$ and $q$.
+Recent work to address this introduced a degree 0 persistent homology theory of periodic point clouds through an extension of merge trees \cite{edelsbrunner2024merge}.
+Their method employs similar concepts to \cite{onus2022quantifying} to track the asymptotic number of connected components of finite approximations of the point cloud.
+This approach is independent of the choice of $G$ (respectively $T$), is stable under perturbations and can be computed in polynomial time, however there is no obvious way that this method extends to persistent homology in arbitrary degree.

 On the other hand, it is well documented in topological crystallographic literature that different crystal lattices can produce the same quotient graphs \cite{sunada2012topological}.
 In \cite{onus2022quantifying}, it is shown that homological features of $K$ may easily be lost in $G$, but also that ``toroidal cycles'' may appear.
 Toroidal cycles are phantom homological features of $K$ that appear only in a quotient space $G$.
 In other words, toroidal cycles are those cycles representing classes in $\Hg_\bullet(G)$ which are not in the image of the map induced by $q:K\surj G$.
 For the case of periodic graphs, in \cite{onus2022quantifying} it is shown that one can recover the homology of $K$ by adding appropriate vector weights to the edges of $G$.
 For higher dimensions the problem is decidedly harder, with \cite{onus2022quantifying} only providing a heuristic for classifying toroidal cycles relying on spectral sequences.